 - Credit hours assigned are subject to the same amount-of-work considerations as other courses.
 Credit hours will be awarded in accordance with the Rice credit hour guidelines and fixed at the time of registration.

-- All Registrar deadlines for registration, add/drop, completion of course work, and grade submission must be met.
+- All Academic Calendar (or Registrar) deadlines for registration, add/drop, completion of coursework, and grade submission must be met.